lopes/logbook/content/2023-mastering-performance.md

 +++
-title = "Mastering Performance" date  = 2023-11-28
+title = "Mastering your Performance" date  = 2023-11-28
-description = "Tools, Rituals, and Reflections for Professional Growth in Infosec."
+description = "Tools, rituals, and reflections for professional growth in Infosec."

 [taxonomies]
 tags = ["productivity", "career"]